Table of Contents

 - Vitamin and mineral deficiencies

-Should I stop Exercising If I Have Anorexia?
+Should I stop Exercising If I Have An Eating Disorder

 Yes.